eth-brownie/brownie/docs/api-network.rst

         >>> rpc.kill()
         Terminating local RPC client...

     .. note:: Brownie registers this method with the `atexit <https://docs.python.org/3/library/atexit.html>`_ module.
-It is not necessary to explicitly kill ``Rpc`` before terminating a script or console session.
+It is not necessary to explicitly kill :func:`Rpc <brownie.network.rpc.Rpc>` before terminating a script or console session.

 .. py:classmethod:: Rpc.reset()

     Resets the RPC to the genesis state by loading a snapshot.
-This is NOT equivalent to calling ``rpc.kill`` and then ``rpc.launch``.
+This is NOT equivalent to calling :func:`rpc.kill <Rpc.kill>` and then :func:`rpc.launch <Rpc.launch>`.

     .. code-block:: python